-When teams move, new employees join, and workspace layouts change at the same time, workplace operations can unravel quickly.
-MAC exists to manage exactly that kind of complexity in a structured way.
+When teams move, new employees join, and workspace layouts change at the same time, workplace operations can become difficult to manage.
+MAC exists to bring structure to that complexity.

-A 200-person engineering team is being reorganized into four product squads.
-Forty employees need new desks, eight new hires start Monday, and one wing is shifting from assigned seating to shared neighborhoods.
-That is a classic MAC event, and without a coordinated process, it quickly turns into operational drag.
+For example, a 200-person engineering team may be reorganized into new squads while new hires are starting and part of the office is shifting to shared seating.
+That is a typical MAC event, and without a coordinated process, it can quickly create operational friction.

 MAC stands for Moves, Adds, and Changes.
 It is the process workplace teams use to manage employee relocations, onboard new occupants into physical spaces, and update workspace configurations as teams, layouts, and business needs change.It helps HR, IT, and facilities stay aligned as the workplace evolves.